tgc-bot/FourAcesContracts/Staff.md

 10. Management involves the: Owner, Casino Manager and Floor Manager

     10. Only Management may approve changes to the contract.

+11. **Staff and Management Mandatory Recusals**

+    11. Under situations where a punishment or decision would apply to the given Staff or Management member, they are required to recuse themselves from the decision.

+    12. Due to the way the M.O.A. and the M.O.L. are managed, members of both groups are not required to recuse themselves in situations regarding their authority or their desicisions

+    13. **Non-Mandatory Recusals** – in situations where a person may be biased or unable to impart a fair or unprejudiced judgement, this contract advises that the person recuse themselves

 ## Termination of Staff